smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 To convert a hexadecimal Dynamic Variable that was added using SETHEXDV, use the Work with Dynamic Variables option from any LSAM sub-menu.
-Find each hex variable by using the unique name that was assigned to it, such as \"CR\" for Carriage Return, where the actual stored value was X\'0D\'.
-Type option 2=Change next to each variable, one at a time, and on the maintenance display type \"\*HEX\" into the Function Code field.
+Find each hex variable by using the unique name that was assigned to it, such as "CR" for Carriage Return, where the actual stored value was X'0D'.
+Type option 2=Change next to each variable, one at a time, and on the maintenance display type "\*HEX" into the Function Code field.

 :::note
-It will be necessary to retype the hexadecimal value, using the notation style of X\'0D\' (using Carriage Return as an example).
+It will be necessary to retype the hexadecimal value, using the notation style of X'0D' (using Carriage Return as an example).
 If the Value Calculator Program Library fields shows a value of \*LIBL, clear out that unnecessary value.
 :::

 Press Enter to update the Dynamic Variable record.
 Repeat this process